 I actually found Professor Salleb-Aouissi through her wonderful and engaging edX course on Artificial Intelligence.
 After looking into her research areas, I was absolutely convinced that I wanted to work with her and applied to Columbia hoping to get a chance to collaborate with her in some capacity.
 It was so incredibly fortunate that it happened to work out that she was looking for students to work on a project during my second semester in the program!

 Q: What did you work on and what did you like about the research?
 I have mostly worked with evaluating different existing methods for interpreting traditional black-box machine learning models.
-For the NIH challenge, I leveraged a method called Partial Dependence Plots (PDPs) for determining which feature(s) had the greatest marginal contribution to a model we trained for predicting the incidence of preeclampsia in pregnant women.
+For the NIH challenge, I leveraged a method called Partial Dependence Plots (PDPs) to determine which feature(s) had the greatest marginal contribution to a model we trained for predicting the incidence of preeclampsia in pregnant women.
 Using this method, we were able to narrow the cut-off points for high-risk factors, such as body mass index (BMI), blood pressure, and some notable placental analytes (proteins and/or hormones generated by the placenta) and show their influence on the model’s ability to predict the incidence of preeclampsia.

 This can be useful information to clinicians who wish to monitor their patients based on a more curated set of risk factors and critical ranges for these, as well as organizations such as the American College of Obstetricians and Gynecologists (ACOG) who largely set the guidelines for this medical evaluation.
 Drafting appropriate guiding criteria for such a potentially dangerous condition has the potential to save many women.